ZEISS/czicheck/CziCheckSharp/README.md

 ## Error Handling

-The library handles errors through the `Error` property of `CziCheckResult`:
+The library handles errors by throwing exceptions, the `Error` property of `CziCheckResult` may contain additional information:

 ```csharp
 var result = checker.Check("file.czi");